skydoves/landscapist/docs/glide/overview.md

 ### Compose Metrics

-Following the [Compose Compoler Metrics](https://github.com/androidx/androidx/blob/androidx-main/compose/compiler/design/compiler-metrics.md), you can see the `GlideImage` Composable function is **Restartable** and **Skippable**, so you don't need to take care of the performance issue that re-rendering/re-fetching problems that happen from the recomposition.
+According to the [Compose Compoler Metrics](https://github.com/androidx/androidx/blob/androidx-main/compose/compiler/design/compiler-metrics.md), the `GlideImage` Composable function is marked as Restartable and Skippable.
+This means you don't have to worry about performance issues related to re-rendering or re-fetching problems that can occur during recomposition.
+The Composable function's restartable and skippable nature ensures that the necessary actions are taken to optimize rendering, making it more efficient and seamless.

 ![Compose Metrics](https://github.com/skydoves/landscapist/assets/24237865/bc83dd61-b10a-480d-8797-252df81a10d1)